Born in the purple: Limitations

-To be "born in the purple" is often seen as a limitation to be escaped rather than a benefit or a blessing.
+In modern parlance, to be "born in the purple" is often seen as a limitation to be escaped rather than a benefit or a blessing.
 Rarely, the term refers to someone born with immense talent that shapes their career and forces them into paths they might not otherwise wish to follow.
 An obituary of the British composer Hubert Parry complains that his immense natural talent (described as being "born in the purple") forced him to take on teaching and administrative duties that prevented him from composing in the manner that might have been allowed to someone who had to develop their talent.

 In this sense, the parents' prominence predetermines the child's role in life.
-A royal child, for instance, is denied the opportunity to an ordinary life because of his parents' royal rank.
+A royal child, for instance, is denied the opportunity to an ordinary life because of their parents' royal rank.
 An example of this usage can be seen in the following discussion comparing the German Kaiser Wilhelm II with his grandfather, Wilhelm I, and his father, Frederick III:

 Compare this with his grandfather, the old Emperor, who, if he had not been born in the purple, could only have been a soldier, and not, it must be added, one who could have held very high commands.
 Compare him again with his father; the Emperor Frederick, if he had not been born in the purple, though he certainly showed greater military capacity than the old Emperor, nevertheless would probably not have been happy or successful in any private station other than that of a great moral teacher.

 The classic definition restricted use of the category specifically to the legitimate offspring born to reigning monarchs after they ascended to the throne.
 It did not include children born prior to their parents' accession or, in an extremely strict definition, their coronation.